John Martyn: Tributes

 Following Martyn's death, Rolling Stone lauded his "progressive folk invention and improvising sorcery".
-Friend and collaborator Phil Collins paid tribute to him, saying, "John's passing is terribly, terribly sad.
+Phil Collins paid tribute to him, saying, "John's passing is terribly, terribly sad.
 I had worked with and known him since the late 1970s and he was a great friend.
 He was uncompromising, which made him infuriating to some people, but he was unique and we'll never see the likes of him again.
 I loved him dearly and will miss him very much."

 Mike Harding introduced an hour-long tribute to Martyn in his BBC Radio 2 programme on 25 February 2009.
 A tribute album, Johnny Boy Would Love This, was released on 15 August 2011, comprising cover versions of his songs by various artists.

 The "Grace & Danger: A Celebration of John Martyn" tribute concert held on 27 January 2019 at Glasgow Royal Concert Hall marked the tenth anniversary of his passing.
 Curated and hosted by Danny Thompson, artists including Eddi Reader, Eric Bibb and Paul Weller performed "to do full justice to a selection of Martyn's finest songs and channel some of the great man's spirit".

+On 19 April 2025 his song "May You Never" was featured in an episode of the BBC Radio 4 series Soul Music.